joshuacox/joshcox-api/methods/human.md

 ## Human Interaction

-Human Interaction is for pleasantries, don't get me wrong I love hearing about whatever cool thing you saw discovered.
+Human Interaction is for pleasantries, don't get me wrong I love hearing about whatever cool thing you just discovered.
 But if what we are going to be talking about pertains to work to be done it might be more appropriate to choose one of the methods below.
 Also, if I am wearing headphones it is greatly preferred that you try one of the other methods